 Peppermint, a hybrid of spearmint and water mint, has a strong scent and several medicinal uses as a herbal tea and an essential oil .
 Totally Herby of Scotland, based in Largs, grow peppermint and rosemary along with a great many other herbs, to be used in essential oils and herbal midge repellents.

 Following a period of flowering, roses begin to bear egg-shaped hips.
 Essential oils can be extracted from both the petals and the rose hips.
-Interestingly, the hips of the wild, dog rose variety (Rosa canina) contain more vitamin C than any other fruit or vegetable (Burnett, The Vegan Book of Permaculture).
+Interestingly, the hips of the wild, dog rose variety (Rosa canina) contain exceptionally high levels of vitamin C, so much so that they were systematically collected during WWII to replace the citrus fruits that had become unavailable (A Handbook of Scotland’s Wild Harvests).
 Fàileag Scottish RoseHip Oil use Scottish grown roses to make face oils.

 Bees are fond of this shrubby, evergreen plant and the common and ‘Mrs Jessop’s Upright’ varieties can grow well in Scotland.
 The plant’s blue flowers and fragrant leaves can be dried and made into an essential oil (Cox & Beaton, Fruits and Vegetables for Scotland).